 Situational Accuracy of Models

 Importantly, H in eq.
-(9) describes the height of the centerline of the plume which, in the case of a wind-distorted plume, is not identical to the top of the plume height (see Figure 41).
+(9) describes the height of the centreline of the plume which, in the case of a wind-distorted plume, is not identical to the top of the plume height (see Figure 41).